allen-zqh/new_blog/content/en/post/after-graduation/index.md

 After graduation, I have planed for my futhur study.
 The recentschedule is shown as follows, If I complete all the above arrangements on time, I will tick and note the completion time:

- - [ ] _2020.08-2020.09_.
+ - [ ] _Oct - Sept, 2020_.
 Learn Japanese.
 Cause the busy work in lab, I still not finish some Japanese courses.
- - [ ] _2020.07-2020.08_.
+ - [ ] _Jul - Aug, 2020_.
 Completing a journal paper (the subject is network traffic prediction).
 The first draft has been completed, and the drawing and translation are currently underway.
- - [ ] _From 2020.09_.
+ - [ ] _From Sept, 2020_.
 According to the follow-up study arrangement, I may go to the company for internship.
 In addition, I am preparing lessons (natural language processing related).
 While teaching to undergraduates, consolidate my basic knowledge and accumulate teaching experience.
- - [ ] _ALWAYS!_.
-Keep reading and learning.
+ - [ ] _**ALWAYS!**_  Keep reading and learning.